KalpaDAO/Whitepaper/README.md

 ## 15. dApps

-Decentralized applications that result in funding from the Kalpa DAO give a percentage of their dapps token distribution to the DAO in exchange for funding and / or staking for network resources for their dApp to onboard new users.
+Decentralized applications that result in funding from the Kalpa DAO give a percentage of their token distribution to the Kalpa DAO treasury in exchange for funding and/or staking for network resources for their dApp users.